Service-Oriented Architecture (SOA)

-What is SOA?
+What is Service-Oriented Architecture?

 Each service provides functionality that can be adapted to the needs of the enterprise while hiding the underlying implementation details.
-SOA addresses the complexity, inflexibility, and weaknesses of existing approaches to business process design, workflow, and application integration.
+Service-oriented software design addresses the complexity, inflexibility, and weaknesses of existing approaches to business process design, workflow, and application integration.

 The Epicor Approach to SOA

 The more than 1200 services that comprise Epicor ERP are available using a variety of protocols and standards.
 For example, the net.tcp protocol provides low payload sizes and very high binary throughput for use with smart client applications.
 At the same time, Web services protocols like SOAP 1.1, SOAP 1.2 and REST are supported using data formats like XML and JSON.

 Combine this with Epicor Service Connect, a business process orchestration tool that allows you to define workflows from business logic exposed as Web services, to achieve made-to-order process workflows that meet the needs of any business.

-Benefits of Service Oriented Architecture
+Benefits of Service-Oriented Architecture

-Service oriented architecture can ease the integration of the diverse environments found in many organizations.
+Service-oriented architecture can ease the integration of the diverse environments found in many organizations.
 SOA facilitates collaboration and information sharing throughout the organization and with external partners.

-An additional benefit of service oriented architecture is that it provides the ability to streamline business processes, which in turn promotes agile business process management.
-SOA provides a way to make business processes more visible so they can be customized and optimized to better meet increasing customer demands for reduced response time while maintaining high quality and reliability.
+Service-oriented architecture provides the ability to streamline business processes, which, in turn, promotes agile business process management.
+SOA renders your business processes more visible so they can be customized and optimized to better meet increasing customer demands for reduced response time while maintaining high quality and reliability.